 That being said, much like other cryptocurrencies, Ethereum’s price does not follow a straight line.
 The ETH price moves in significant expansive and contractive moves, often rallying 250%+ before correcting -60%.

 Since Ethereum closely tracks the Bitcoin price trend, it can be a good idea to keep BTC’s seasonality in mind before investing in ETH.

-To wrap up this section, if you are planning to hold your ETH for multiple years and expect it to gain significant traction, then it doesn’t really matter when exactly you buy in.
-The only important point in that case is that you are indeed involved.
+To wrap up this section, if you are planning to hold your ETH for multiple years and expect it to gain significant traction, then it doesn’t really matter when exactly you buy.
+The only important point, in that case, is that you are indeed involved.